 9. Jugbow Dog Shock Collar 2 Dogs 4200FT

-- Dual-Channel Remote: Controls two dogs at once
+- Dual-Channel Remote: Controls two collars independently for efficient multi-dog management.

 - Waterproof receiver